arshad-khalid/music-recommendation-system/README.md

 # 🎵 Music Recommendation System

 **Music Recommendation System**, a project for discovering new music based on user input.
-This system uses a dataset of songs (CSV) to recommend tracks that match your input, utilizing advanced machine learning techniques to provide personalized suggestions.
+This system uses a dataset of songs (CSV) obtained from kaggle to recommend tracks that match your input, utilizing advanced machine learning techniques to provide personalized suggestions.

 ## Overview